icclab/gpd/README.md

 # ICCLab fork

-If you are using the robopaas/rosdocked-kinetic container, prerequisites for installing GDP are simpler.
+If you are using the robopaas/rosdocked-kinetic container (https://srv-lab-t-401.zhaw.ch/cloudrobotics/rosdocked), prerequisites for installing GDP are simpler.

 Follow these steps: